-Green Tea contains antioxidants which are our most powerful weapon in the fight against aging, with these particular class of antioxidants – known as catechins – being especially potent.
-The catechin EGCG is especially beneficial, and makes up a large percentage of the catechins in green tea.
+Green Tea contains antioxidants which are our most powerful weapon in the fight against aging, with these particular classes of antioxidants – known as catechins – being especially potent.
+The catechin EGCG is especially beneficial and makes up a large percentage of the catechins in green tea.
 EGCG has been found in research to reactivate dying skin cells!

 5. Antibacterial and Anti-Inflammatory